niknabno/openbook/README.md

   * 18650s make for easy battery replacement/upgrade.

 I printed this using Matte PETG filament.
 PLA would be OK too.
 Printing in black looks good, try other colours at your own risk, they can look tacky.
 Printed on a 300x300mm printer, I needed to split into multiple parts then screw and plastic-weld them together.
+100% Infill is utter over kill, but that's what I used.
+Slicer: PrusaSlicer (Flatpak)

 # Parts required:
   * 1kg filament.
 PETG, or otherwise.